Zozoidberg/rsschool-cv/cv.md

     * Telegramm: https://t.me/BochinAnton1
 ***
 ## About me:
-    I'm 25 years old, I work as a math teacher.
+    I'm 25 years old, I'm a mathematics teacher.
 In my free time, I self-taught programming.
-I love programming and want to connect my life with it.
+I like programming and want to connect my life with it.
 I can make a backend in python and would like to learn how to make a frontend.
 ***
 ## Code example:
 ```python